julianxhokaxhiu/vps-powered-by-docker/README.md

 # example ./modules/mail_server.sh
 ```

+## Performance monitoring
+Take a look at your Docker status thanks to this awesome CLI tool called [ctop](https://github.com/bcicen/ctop).

 ## Disclaimer
 - The mapping of the domains to the Host IP is considered done already externally to this project ( through DNS Server or statically inside your `hosts` file )